+Often said this pendant lamp is a Joe Colombo design, it is not true.
 Joe Colombo designed several lamps for Stilnovo such as the Triedro floor lamp and the Topo desk lamp.

 Founded in Milan in 1946 by Bruno Gatta, Stilnovo was one of the most important lighting company’s of Italy in the post World War II industry.

 Stilnovo worked with a large number of leading designers, including Gaetano Sciolari, Joe Colombo, Gae Aulenti, Alberto Fraser, Ettore Sottsass, Danilo & Corrado Aroldi, Cini Boeri, Jonathan De Pas, Donato D’Urbino, Paolo Lomazzi, Antonio Macchi Cassia, Roberto Beretta and so on.
 The company ended business in 1988.

 All Stilnovo lamps are marked with the Stilnovo name; many early pieces also include the original sticker “Stilnovo Milan”.

 The company is long gone but in 2017 “The Stilnovo Scientific Committee” was formed.
 The members are: Decio G.R.
 Carugati, Roberto Fiorato, Francesco Morace, Danilo Premoli, Franco Pagliarini and Andrea Cucci.
 The company is named: Stilnovo Italia Srl.